 A classic romaine lettuce with deep green exterior and creamy white heart.
 Crisp leaves and a fine, sweet flavour.
 Attractive, uniformly shaped heads average 25 cm (10″) tall.
 Has shown good resistance to bolting and tolerance to tip burn.
 Heirloom veg.
-Seed only.
+Seed count 500.

 Planting: Direct seed in early spring, as seed will germinate between 40-80 degrees F. Sow thinly 1⁄4 inches deep and 1 inch apart.
 Spacing: Leaf types – 6 inches apart with 12 inches rows; Iceberg – 12 inches apart with 18 inches row spacing; 8-10 inches apart with 12-16 inches rows spacing.
 Start transplants indoors 4-6 weeks before last frost date for transplants.
 Make succession plantings every 1-2 weeks to ensure a constant harvest.

 Growing: Choose an area with full sun to partial shade and soil pH of 6.2-6.8.
 Lettuce is a heavy feeder and prefers a rich, well cultivated soil with good drainage.
 Some success can be expected even in poor soils using the loose-leaf types.
 Add plenty of compost or well-rotted manure prior to planting.
 Benefits from regular feedings with a nitrogen rich fertilizer.
 Mulching is useful to keep soil cool and reduce weeds.